hschott/cargo-wso2-container/README.md

 In addition to the aforementioned properties, this container configuration can also set up datasources and/or resources.
 For more details, please read: [DataSource and Resource Support](http://cargo.codehaus.org/DataSource+and+Resource+Support).
-The JDBC driver jar file will be looked up from Maven dependencies by the classname and gets copied to local installation.
+The JDBC driver jar file will be looked up from the container shared classpath by the classname and gets copied to local installation.

 ## Examples